 We recommend the Azumi HaiBall.

 Ajax Tavern enjoys its debauchery earlier than most bars– around 3PM to be exact.
-At the base of Aspen Mountain, this is the best bar in Aspen post skiing.
-If you’re there on a busy Saturday, expect live music, popping bottles, and new friends.
+At the base of Aspen Mountain, this is the best bar in Aspen after your legs tire from skiing.
+If you’re there on a busy Saturday, expect live music, champagne popping, and new friends.

 For the true Aspen experience, order a round of truffle fries and a bottle of Veuve Clicquot for the table.